RedChimera/IWD2EE/readme.md

 Also, the component rigs the north exit from Lord Pyros' Domain (not the exit you unlock during the questline, but the exit NORTH of that one) to lead directly to the Fields of Slaughter, instead of back to Dragon's Eye.
 Once you're in Lord Pyros' Domain, you can skip the Temporal Stasis quest just by going back from where you came.
 This will also skip Nickademus' favor.

---Faster Severed Hand--
+## Faster Severed Hand

 The Severed Hand can also take a fair amount of time, and while it's not nearly as monotonous as Dragon's Eye or the Ice Temple, some parts of it can still be very slow.
 This component adds Ruinlord Argos Val to Isair and Madae's throne room.
 If you have a very high Bluff score, you can convince him to introduce you to Isair and Madae without having to do any of the other quests in the Severed Hand.

 This component also makes it so you do not need to defeat Iyachtu Xvim before going to the final boss (though in this case you'll have to fight the glabrezus in the final battle).

---Mage Scrolls for New Spells--
+## Mage Scrolls for New Spells

 This component adds relatively high-level mage scrolls to various spell vendors, including Elytharra, Zack Boosenberry, Suoma, Bered, and Sheemish.
 A solo wizard or a level 1 wizard in HoF mode will be able to learn high-end spells and keep pace with a sorcerer.
 This isn't too extreme: early-game vendors might have a couple of scrolls at 5th-7th level, but they won't have tons of 9th-level scrolls.

 This also adds scrolls of the new spells from Spell Revisions, allowing wizards as well as sorcerers to learn these spells.

---Revised Creature Resistances and Immunities--
+## Revised Creature Resistances and Immunities

 This component revises the resistances of some creatures to be more reasonable.
 For example, slimes in Dragon's Eye aren't completely immune to physical damage, and iron golems and will o' wisps aren't completely immune to magic (they still have high spell resistance, though).